v3dqnt/Wind/README.md

 - Download The Latest Version And Run The Installer

 ## Development :
+- I Am A Solo Developer Developing This, So If You Could Check Out My YT Channel It Would Be Very Kind Of You.

 ### Sources :
 - Calypto's Latency Guide [🔗](https://docs.google.com/document/d/1c2-lUJq74wuYK1WrA_bIvgb89dUN0sj8-hO3vqmrau4/edit)
 - Alchemy Tweaks [🔗](https://www.youtube.com/@ALCHEMYTWEAKS)